WondaMegapon/Refightilization/Refightilization/README.md

 Thanks to Shower and Infinityhero for coming up with amazing revive messages.

+Thanks to Cleveryt for the French localization.

 # Changelog

+1.1.1 - Added French translation.

 1.1.0 - Updated for SotV.
 Fixed game over screens not reflecting a player's current survivor.
 Removed Classic Items and Standalone Ancient Scepter compatibility fixes.
 Players respawn upon a wave ending during Simulacrum.